joshuaneedham/Insdagram/README.md

 ## Likes
 A user may like and subsequently unlike a post.
 On the front-end, data for this is passed via React-Redux to the database.
 The creation of a like utilizes member routes, since the information necessary for a like (`post_id` and `user_id`) can be accessed through the **Post Controller**.

-The **Like** table is join table links a user with a post.
+The **Like** table is a join table that links a user with a post.
 In addition to its own ID, the table consists of `post_id`, `user_id`, and a `timestamp`.
 A like `belongs_to` a post and a user, since it has foreign keys pointing to both.
 There are constraints so that a user may only like a given post once.

 The likes are created and rendered via a heart below each post.
 A user may click once to like a post and click again to remove that like.
 In addition, a user may double click an unliked post's photograph in order to like it.
 This is consistent with Instagram's user interface.
 Upon double clicking an unliked photo, a like is created and a white heart appears momentarily on the photo.